danielmichaels/danielms/content/retrospectives/2021/10/index.md

 The process of building and deploying my first Go app was a breeze compared to *any* python project.
-I'm still coming to terms with Go having a webserver that's production ready after having spend a lot of time setting up `uvicorn` and `gunicorn` to serve python apps.
+I'm still coming to terms with Go having a webserver that's production ready after having spent a lot of time setting up `uvicorn` and `gunicorn` to serve python apps.

 Check it out at [https://tars.run](https://tars.run).